WDI-SEA/tic-tac-toe/readme.md

 * Upon marking of an individual cell, use JavaScript to add a class to each cell to display separate colors.
 * A cell should not be able to be replayed once marked.
 * Add a reset button that will clear the contents of the board.

-**Have Fun** - The best way to learn is by playing with code.
-Let creativity guide you and try some experiments with JS and CSS and see what you can do.

-## Bonuses

 * Display a message to indicate which turn is about to be played.
 * After the necessary moves have been played, stop game and alert the winner if one player ends up winning with three in a row.
   * Hint: Determine a set of winning combinations.
 Check those combinations on the board contents after every move.

+**Have Fun** - The best way to learn is by playing with code.
+Let creativity guide you and try some experiments with JS and CSS and see what you can do.

+## Bonuses

 * Add a simple AI to support one player vs computer mode.
 Note that randomly selecting a space would count as "simple".
 Try that and iterate from there.

+## Super Duper Bonus

+* Add an AI that can beat you every time with the mini-max algorithm.

 ---